 When this Vagrant box is installed using the above command, what actually happens is something like this (at a high level):

-file is nothing more than a TAR archive with specific files included (see here for more details).
+The *.box file for the specific box, platform, and version is downloaded.
+This .box file is nothing more than a TAR archive with specific files included (see here for more details).

-file is expanded into the ~/.vagrant.d/boxes
+The *.box file is expanded into the ~/.vagrant.d/boxes directory Continue reading

 One of the things that makes Docker really cool, particularly compared to using virtual machines, is how easy it is to move around Docker images.
 If you’ve already been using Docker, you’ve almost certainly pulled images from Docker Hub.
 Docker Hub is Docker’s cloud-based registry service and has tens of thousands of Docker images to choose from.
 If you’re developing your own software and creating your own Docker images though, you’ll want your own private Docker registry.
 This is particularly true if you have images with proprietary licenses, or if you have a complex continuous integration (CI) process for your build system.